 We have an additional preclinical candidate for Alzheimer's indication, AL002, which has transitioned from early-stage development to an extensive program of preclinical study and evaluation, with an anticipated completion date of May 31, 2021.
-Our preclinical program was expanded to include two additional tests for efficacy (an immunoglobulin analysis and a biodistribution study), which altered the completion date from December 2020 to May 31, 2021.
+Our preclinical program included a toxicologic evaluation, histopathology study and brain beta amyloid analysis and, after we received additional financing in March 2021, was expanded to include an immunoglobulin analysis and biodistribution study.